brandur/sorg/content/drafts/rust-web.md

 universal.
 Notably, `diesel` doesn't support asynchronous operations, so all its operations will block.
-Using it from directly within an `actix-web` HTTP handler would lock up the thread's `tokio` reactor, preventing that worker from serving any other requests until the operation finished.
+Using it from directly within an `actix-web` HTTP handler would lock up the thread's `tokio` reactor, and prevent that worker from serving other requests until the operation finished.

 Luckily, `actix` has a great solution for this problem in the form of _synchronous actors_.
 These are actors that